hrzap/checkplease-doc/api.md

 Using web hooks to track changes to your checks
 ====
-When you create a check with a web hook specified, whenever the check's status is modified, CheckPlease will POST to your web hook endpoint, passing the updated check object in the request body.
+When you create a check with a web hook specified, whenever the check's status is modified, CheckPlease will POST to your web hook endpoint, passing the updated check object.

 This lets your server stay updated as the check progresses through each stage, eventually leading up to a result.
 For example, your server might change its own progress indicator on each incoming web hook call, to keep your end user informed.